 The Mercer County One-Stop Career Center offers a range of employer/employment services to connect employers with a well-educated workforce, including our business resource center, on the job training, services for job seekers, various training programs, and job fairs and recruitment events for employers.

-How do the One-Stop, Workforce Development Board and Office of Economic Development & Sustainability work together?
+How do the One-Stop, Workforce Development Board and Office of Economic Development work together?

-The WDB and One-Stop Career Center both fall within the Mercer County Office of Economic Development and Sustainability.
+The WDB and One-Stop Career Center both fall within the Mercer County Office of Economic Development.
 These organizations work together to offer a wide range of business workshops, financial incentives for businesses and employer/employee training programs for businesses.
-The County's multiple economic development and employer training programs work together to train of the County's workforce, and provide strategic business advice, incentives and programs to help existing and prospective businesses succeed in Mercer County and the State of New Jersey.
+The county's multiple economic development and employer training programs work together to train of the county's workforce, and provide strategic business advice, incentives and programs to help existing and prospective businesses succeed in Mercer County and the State of New Jersey.

 Whom do I talk to about training programs for my current and prospective employees?